-Differentiating between に and から can be done several ways, but it's best to assume keeping all factors in mind is the best way to not mess them up.
+Differentiating between に and から can be done several ways, but it's best to keep all factors in mind.

-The first method to use is judge whether the agent is the same thing as the starting point of a transfer of some kind.
-For physical borrowing or exchange of something via favor, that makes sense, but what counts as a starting point and what counts as a transfer would have to be defined.
+The first thing to consider is whether the agent (doer) of the action is the same thing as the starting point of a transfer of some kind.
+For physical borrowing or exchange of something via favor, that makes sense because the giver is where the transaction begins.

 Yuri had Seth teach her English.

 In these sentences, we can see how the agent of the action is the same as the starting point of a transfer.
 In Ex.
 1, the person giving knowledge of English is Seth, and the receiver is Yuri.
 In Example 2, Seth is the one actually giving the book and Tomoya is the end point of the physical transfer.
 Not all "transfers" are physical, however.

 Let's assume, then, that the actual motivation for when you can use both has to deal with the kind of recipient.
 The agent would still be the person doing the action and then we would have direct and indirect recipients possible.
 We see that if there is only an indirect recipient in the sentence, から cannot be used.

 Yukiko had a watch fixed by a watch shop.

 Furthermore, if there is only a direct recipient, に can only be used if that recipient has a change in its condition.
 The recipient in this case also happens to be the subject.